andrivet/ZX81-Debugger/README.md

 # Limitations

 * It supports only programs written in Z80 assembly language.
 There is no support for BASIC programs.
+* The internal Z80 assembler is limited for the moment and does not yet provides constructions such as macros or structures.
+If you need a more advanced assembler, you can use [SjASMPlus](https://z00m128.github.io/sjasmplus/documentation.html), the ZX81 Debugger is compatible with it.

 # ZX81 Debugger vs DeZog